mjgoldenboy135/profinder/README.md

 ## Troubleshooting Common Deployment Issues

+### Issue 1: Google Sign-In popup opens and closes immediately

+If the Google Sign-In window appears and then quickly disappears without letting you log in, it means your app's **OAuth Consent Screen** is not published.
+It is in "Testing" mode by default, which only allows pre-approved test users.

+**Solution: Publish the App in Google Cloud Console.**

+1.  **Go to Google Cloud Console:** Open the OAuth Consent Screen page: [https://console.cloud.google.com/apis/credentials/consent](https://console.cloud.google.com/apis/credentials/consent)
+2.  **Select your Project:** Make sure your project (`profinder-90fe7`) is selected at the top of the page.
+3.  **Click "Publish App":** Look for a button that says **"PUBLISH APP"** under the "Publishing status" section.
+Click it.
+4.  **Confirm:** A popup will ask you to confirm.
+Click **"CONFIRM"**.

+The status should now change to **"In production"**.
+The change can take a few minutes to take effect.
+After waiting, refresh your app, and Google Sign-In will work for all users.

-### Issue 1: Map shows markers but no map background (blank map)
+### Issue 2: Map shows markers but no map background (blank map)

 If your deployed app shows user markers on a blank gray map, it means your Google Maps API Key is not configured to work on your new website URL.

 **Solution: Add a wildcard URL to the API Key restrictions.**

-This is the most common deployment issue.
-The key is to use a wildcard (`*.`) to ensure all subdomains of your app are authorized.

 1.  **Go to Google Cloud Console:** Open the API Credentials page: [https://console.cloud.google.com/google/maps-apis/credentials](https://console.cloud.google.com/google/maps-apis/credentials)
 2.  **Select your Project:** Make sure your project (`profinder-90fe7`) is selected at the top of the page.
-3.  **Click on your API Key:** Find the key you are using (check your `apphosting.yaml` secret name) and click its name to edit it.
+3.  **Click on your API Key:** Find the key you are using and click its name to edit it.
 4.  **Find "Application restrictions":** Scroll down to this section.
 Make sure **"Websites"** is selected.
 5.  **Click "ADD":** Under "Website restrictions", click the **"ADD"** button.
 6.  **Enter the Wildcard URL:** In the new field, type this exactly: